 Usucha – Thin Tea

 Usucha, or thin tea, is the frothy bowl that comes to mind when we think of matcha.
 It is made with about 2 chashaku scoops (1.5 to 2g of matcha green tea) and approximately 4oz of hot water.
-The powder is then whisked quickly in an M or W shape to create a thick foam made up of tiny bubbles.
+The powder is then whisked quickly in an M or W shape to create a thick foam of tiny bubbles.
 I find that this method makes the taste smoother.

 The super frothy bowl is typical of the Urasenke tea ceremony school.
 In contrast, the Omotesenke favors slower and more gentle whisking.
 There is some froth, but it is not nearly as thick.
 The goal is to have one or two smooth ponds in the middle, where there are no bubbles.
 I find that this method results in a richer flavor and aroma.